 Equipment is not permitted be used or taken outside the SDHB or OMS setting.

 One week of simulation-based education and training.

-Participants will be provided with a grounding on how to design and deliver simulation-based education effectively, as well as focussing on debrief techniques and reflective discussions which will help translate educational outcomes to clinical practice.
+Participants were provided with a grounding on how to design and deliver simulation-based education effectively, as well as focusing on debrief techniques and reflective discussions which will help translate educational outcomes to clinical practice.

 - Designing and delivering simulation-based learning

 - Hot topics – simulated patients/buy in and sustainability.